Bhajneet-Singh-Bedi/f1tenth_CDC/README.md

     ```
     **Note:- Build and source the package before running these commands**
   * Connect the simulator by clicking on the connect button and make sure the mode is autonomous instead of manual.
   * The F1tenth car will start running, change the viewing angle for better experience.

+  # Note:-
+  The competition was open for everyone in the world and my team got 5th position in phase-1 and 7th position in phase-2 internationally.
+  <ins>Team name</ins>:- Byte Benders  (I know it's a cool name)

+  # Future tasks:-
+  During this competition due to unavailability of time the team implemented greedy approach ([gap_follow algorithm](https://www.youtube.com/watch?v=AywLjJTPRGQ)).
+  But in the future a map based navigation can be implemented to improve the response time, trajectory and planning of the F1tenth car.

+  Peace Out✌️